nextflow-io/nextflow/docs/script.md

 ## Syntax sugar

-Groovy provides several forms of "syntax sugar", or shorthands that can make your code easier to read.
+Nextflow provides several forms of "syntax sugar", or shorthands that can make your code easier to read.

 Some programming languages require every statement to be terminated by a semi-colon.
-In Groovy, semi-colons are optional, but they can still be used to write multiple statements on the same line:
+In Nextflow, semi-colons are optional, but they can still be used to write multiple statements on the same line:

 ```groovy
 println 'Hello!' ; println 'Hello again!'